18F/uswds-jekyll/pages/announcements.md

 ## 26-Aug-2020

+The network vendor will be performing maintenance on the SCINet connection to the NCAH facility which houses Ceres on tomorrow morning, 8/27 from midnight CDT to 6am CDT.
+They have also reserved the same time block the next night 8/28 in case it is needed.

+This may cause network interruption which would terminate login sessions, and would not allow data transfers in and out of Ceres.

+This will not affect jobs which access the on-site filesystems, like /project.

+## 24-Aug-2020

 We have a directory available for medium term usage which allows researchers to run multiple jobs against data in this directory over a 90 day period.

 This should be faster than using /project , since not everyone will be using it , and it will be kept performant.